DefinitelyTyped/DefinitelyTyped/README.md

 Do not change the type definition if it is accurate.
 For an NPM package, `export =` is accurate if `node -p 'require("foo")'` works to import a module, and `export default` is accurate if `node -p 'require("foo").default'` works to import a module.

-#### I want to use features from TypeScript 2.9 or above.

-Then you will have to add a comment to the last line of your definition header (after `// Definitions: https://github.com/DefinitelyTyped/DefinitelyTyped`): `// TypeScript Version: 2.9`.

 #### I want to use features from TypeScript 3.1 or above.

-You can use the same `// TypeScript Version: 3.1` comment as above.
+Then you will have to add a comment to the last line of your definition header (after `// Definitions: https://github.com/DefinitelyTyped/DefinitelyTyped`): `// TypeScript Version: 3.1`.

 However, if your project needs to maintain types that are compatible with 3.1 and above *at the same time as* types that are compatible with 3.0 or below, you will need to use the `typesVersions` feature, which is available in TypeScript 3.1 and above.
 You can find a detailed explanation of this feature in the [official TypeScript documentation](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-1.html#version-selection-with-typesversions).